-When town‑level recent cases are available (\emph{AR} specifications), autoregression captures most near‑term predictability (Table~\ref{tab:rotated_empirical_interaction_ar} Panel B).
-The AR baseline reaches a one‑week‑ahead Predict-$R^2$ of \textbf{0.8986}.
-Augmenting with macro incidence, betweenness, intra‑town flow, and their interactions yields only small increments; the best specification (\textbf{AR + MA + Intra + Int}) reaches \textbf{0.9041}, a gain of roughly \textbf{+0.55 percentage points} over the AR baseline.
+\textbf{With Town-Level Histories, Autoregression Dominates} When town-level recent cases are available (\emph{AR} specifications), autoregression captures most near-term predictability (Table~\ref{tab:rotated_empirical_interaction_ar} (Panel B)).
+The AR baseline reaches a one-week-ahead Predict-$R^2$ of \textbf{0.8986}.
+Augmenting with macro incidence, betweenness, intra-town flow, and their interactions yields only small increments; the best specification (\textbf{AR + MA + Intra + Int}) reaches \textbf{0.9041}, a gain of roughly \textbf{+0.55 percentage points} over the AR baseline.

 This establishes a conditional result: \emph{topology is highly useful when granular histories are unavailable, but its marginal value is small when those histories are present}.

-This empirical contrast is consistent with a simple decomposition: as shown in the (SI Appendix, Section~S6), the partial-$R^2$ of the interaction regressor $M_t Z_{i,t}$ depends on $M_t^2$ and the cross-sectional variance of network exposure.
+This empirical contrast is consistent with a simple decomposition: the partial-$R^2$ of the interaction regressor $M_t Z_{i,t}$ depends on $M_t^2$ and the cross-sectional variance of network exposure.
 Without town histories in the baseline, this term captures nearly all cross-town predictability; once recent cases are included, the usable variance of $Z_{i,t}$ is reduced after orthogonalization with respect to $y_{i,t}$, and the incremental explanatory power is correspondingly small.